Boland to become head of men’s tennis for USTA Player Development

 During his tenure, Boland has proven to be a tireless worker in both recruiting and player development.
 His belief in team success on the court and in the classroom has been evident from the day he arrived at UVA.
 Those principles have been the cornerstone to the program’s improvement since Boland’s arrival.

 Last year, the Cavaliers began the 2015-16 season as the No. 1 team in the country and entered the NCAA Tournament as the No. 1 overall seed en route to becoming just the fourth school in the modern era to win consecutive NCAA titles.
 It was also a season in which the team saw its incredible 140-match decade-long win streak against ACC opponents snapped in the finals of the ITA National Team Indoor Championship with a loss to North Carolina.
 The squad also earned its 13th-consecutive ACC regular-season title, but were edged by Wake Forest finals of the ACC Tournament.
 Months before Virginia sent three singles players and two doubles teams to the NCAA Individual Championships, Cavaliers were winning national individual championships.
 In September, Ryan Shane and Luca Corinteli started the year off by winning the doubles title at the Oracle ITA Masters, an elite tournament that was the first national championship of the 2015-16 season.
 In October, Thai-Son Kwiatkowski became the first player since 2009 and fourth in the history of the ITA Men’s All-American to win the singles and doubles championships in the same year, partnering with Mac Styslinger in the doubles tournament.
-The season was capped off by the ITA announcing that Boland had been named the National Coach of the Year for the second time in
+The season was capped off by the ITA announcing that Boland had been named the National Coach of the Year for the second time in his career.

 During the 2015 season, the Cavaliers continued their run of success with their eighth consecutive ACC Championship, their 11th in the past 12 years.
 The season was capped by the winning the NCAA Championship and Ryan Shane becoming Virginia’s third NCAA Singles Champion.
 Thai-Son Kwiatkowski reached the semifinals as the Cavaliers had a pair of NCAA semifinalists for first time in school history.